phicunguyen/CubeMx-FreeRtos-store-the-user-data-in-stm32-flash/README.md

 # CubeMx-FreeRtos-store-the-user-data-in-stm32-flash
 This application will save the user data to the stm32-flash and restore it when the power up again.

-If your system does not have the EEPROM for storing the user data like volume control or brightness, TV channel number, then this application shows you how to store the user data in stm32-flash.
+If your system does not have the EEPROM for storing the user data like volume control, brightness or TV channel number, then this application shows you how to store the user data in stm32-flash.
 The user setting is stored at the end of stm32 flash.

 This code was developed on stm32f407VGTx-discovery which has four LEDs and a user button.
 When a user button is pressed a LED is on, if press four times then four LEDs will be on.
 Press the fifth time then all LEDs are off.